Multiple Instance Verification: Experiments

 \subsection{Ablation study}

 To understand the effects of components from our models, it is instructive to consider the incremental effects of progressively adding CAP components to the baseline, one component at a time, using both VEMA and DBA attention functions.
-The results of the incremental effects on performance are presented in Tables \ref{tab:abl_qmnist}, \ref{tab:abl_sig}, \ref{tab:abl_fever}, for the three tasks respectively.
+The results of the incremental effects on performance are presented in Tables \ref{tab:abl_qmnist}, \ref{tab:abl_sig}, \ref{tab:abl_fever}, for the three tasks, respectively.

 The QMNIST task is synthesized by generating each exemplar using the same digit, making instances within a target bag all look alike.
 As such, it may be a well-controlled test of the effectiveness of our approach.
-Table \ref{tab:abl_qmnist} demonstrates that the new functional forms of attention, VEMA and DBA, contribute far more to quality of explanations than the other components, and a large portion of the classification enhancement.
-Note that in this task, the baseline's performance already significantly exceeds that of the three benchmarks (\emph{cf.} Table \ref{tab:res1c} and \ref{tab:res1e}), possibly due to its attention incorporating the query instance to some extent.
-Yet on top of the baseline's performance, VEMA/DBA continue to bring substantial improvement.
-This strongly supports the effectiveness of our proposed attention functions to tackle the challenges brought by this task.
-Particularly for DBA, despite its simpler form, we note that its performance is comparable to that of VEMA.
+Table \ref{tab:abl_qmnist} demonstrates that the new functional forms of attention, VEMA and DBA, contribute substantially more to key instance detection performance than the other components, and to a large portion of the improvement in classification performance.
+Note that in this task, the baseline's performance already significantly exceeds that of the benchmarks (\emph{cf.} Tables \ref{tab:res1c} and \ref{tab:res1e}), possibly because its attention implicitly incorporates information from the query instance.
+On top of the baseline, VEMA and DBA bring further substantial improvement.
+This strongly supports the effectiveness of our proposed attention functions in this challenging task.
+We note that the performance of DBA, despite its simpler form, is comparable to that of VEMA.

-For the two other tasks, signature verification and FEVER, the overall patterns are similar: the new attention functions in conjunction with ``squeeze and co-excitation'' (SCE) contribute the most to model performance, for both classification and quality of explanations.
-Again, the functional form of attention contributes the most by far.
-They and SCE are typically the top two contributors to classification performance.
+For the other two tasks, signature verification and FEVER, the overall patterns are similar: the new functional form of attention is typically the top contributor to model performance.
+The two components, the attention function and ``co-excitation'', jointly account for the majority of performance, for both classification and key instance detection.

-Results demonstrate that the majority of uplift in capability to identify key instances can be attributed to the new functional forms of attention, VEMA and DBA.
-In conjunction with SCE, they also contribute the most to classification enhancement.
+These results demonstrate that most of the increased ability to identify key instances can be attributed to the new functional forms of attention, VEMA and DBA.
+In conjunction with co-excitation, they also contribute the most to classification enhancement.